iannakim/iannakim/README.md

 <a href="https://annakim.dev" target="_new"><img src='image (4).png'> </img></a>
 <centered><a href="https://annakim.dev">Website</a> • <a href="https://www.linkedin.com/in/devannakim/"> LinkedIn </a> • <a href="https://annacodes.medium.com/">Blog</a></centered>

 I'm a teacher turned software engineer with a passion for lifting others through tech.
-I love a good design but also strive to find the perfect balance between design versus functionality as well as accessibility.
-Currently deep diving into Python at the moment and continuing to learn how to write cleaner code.
+I love a good design and an intuitive user experience but also clean data and writing efficient code.
+Currently deep diving into Python and becoming besties with Django.

 When I'm not coding, you'll find me attemping a new recipe in the kitchen, rock climbing or snuggling with my <a href="https://www.instagram.com/coopersadventuresnyc/">rescue pup</a>. 🐶